-A deferred tax liability is recognized in respect of the taxable temporary difference that arises from the difference between the carrying amount of eligible expenditures capitalized as an asset in the statement of financial position and its tax basis.
-A portion of the deferred income tax assets that were not previously recognized are recognized as a recovery of deferred income taxes in the statements of comprehensive loss up to the amount of the deferred tax liability upon renunciation.
+A deferred tax liability is recognized in respect of the taxable temporary difference that arises from the difference between the carrying amount of eligible expenditures capitalized as an asset in the consolidated statement of financial position and its tax basis.
+A portion of the deferred income tax assets that were not previously recognized are recognized as a recovery of deferred income taxes in the consolidated statements of comprehensive loss up to the amount of the deferred tax liability upon renunciation.

-Notes to the Consolidated Financial Statements For the Years Ended February 28, 2022 and 2021 (Expressed in Canadian Dollars)
+Notes to the Consolidated Financial Statements For the Years Ended February 28, 2023 and 2022 (Expressed in Canadian Dollars)